culturecommunication/ginco/README.md

 - the import and export of thesaurus in SKOS / RDF format ;
 - the consultation through web services.

 The first version of the software is under development according to the SCRUM agile methodology.
-The "backlog" presents the prioritized list of developed or planned features.
+The "[backlog] (backlog/HADOC VOC_MCC-HADOC-GINCO_backlog.ods)" presents the prioritized list of developed or planned features.
 It is made available to the community, which can provide us with suggestions and proposals.

 The developments envisages in version 2 of the application focus on :
 - collaborative features ;